a3-audio/a3-doc/source/assembly/moc.md

 # A³ Motion Assembly
 ## PCB's
 A³ Motion pcbs are published as kicad projects.
-You should find all information to assemble peripherals in the circuit-diagram of kicad-projects.
+You should find all information to assemble peripherals in the circuit-diagram of kicad-projects

 ### A³ Motion PCB v0.1
 - Kicad project: